ryanartecona/ryanartecona.github.io/site/post/2015/05/21/refactoring-in-ruby-in-haskell.md

 Haskell translation.
-In translating, I tried to be faithful to (my reading of) the spirit of the Ruby examples by writing code that might have been written by a junior dev, hammered out in haste, or hacked together without intention of 'making it to production': it fulfills its stated purpose and nothing more.
+In translating, I tried to be faithful to (my reading of) the spirit of the Ruby examples by writing code that might have been written by a junior dev, hammered out in haste, or hacked together without intention of ‘making it to production’: it fulfills its stated purpose and nothing more.
 The point is this is straightforward Haskell code, and its differences from the Ruby examples are attributable to differences between the respective languages.